Shyan1943/p4/README.md

     * log into Heroku using  `heroku login`
     * create a new app  `heroku create <app_name>`
     * add new remote `git remote -v`
+* Go to the <a href="https://www.heroku.com">Heroku</a> Site :
+    * click on your project
+    * ciick on Setting
+    * click on Reveal Config Vars
+    * save all your environment variables (in .env file) into Reveal Config Vars
 * At the folder, create a new file `Procfile`
 * Save `web: gunicorn <PROJECT_FOLDER>.wsgi:application` inside the `Procfile`file
 * At "settings.py", update ALLOWED_HOSTS with deployed url without https://